By David Finger

 Other, at times heated, questions followed from at least one other member in attendance.
 But in the end, as was expected, the situation between the WBA and Boxrec would find no resolution at the WBO convention.

-After lunch another medical presentation kicked off by Dr. Juan Carlos Devia Ramos, who did a well received presentation entitled “Impact on Weight Cutting in Boxers.”
+After lunch, another medical presentation kicked off by Dr. Juan Carlos Devia Ramos, who did a well received presentation entitled “Impact on Weight Cutting in Boxers.”

 From there the regional vice presidents would follow with their reports.
 Although treasurer Adolfo Flores Monge was unable to attend this year’s convention due to an illness, his report was adopted by the WBO members and voted on.
 This was followed by Richard De Cuir’s NABO report.
 De Cuir commented that the NABO sanctioned 17 title fights since the last convention, a slight increase over the previous three years.
-Revenue also went up significantly, with the WBO bringing in $116,795, in increase of almost $30,000 from the previous year and over twice as much as was collect in 2021 during the height of the COVID pandemic.
+Revenue also went up significantly, with the WBO bringing in $116,795, in increase of almost $30,000 from the previous year and over twice as much as was collected in 2021 during the height of the COVID pandemic.
 There was also a discussion about possibly addressing the fees associated with an NABO title belt, noting that some promoters have balked at the cost of the sanctioning fees.
 But De Cuir nonetheless recognized that the prestige of the NABO mandates a slightly higher sanctioning fee than some of the other belts that may be available to a promoter.

 Following the NABO report, a brief report on the finances of the WBO followed before Istavan “Koko” Kovacs did his presentation on WBO Europe.
 Kovas noted the strength of the WBO brand in Europe and it was also discussed how Kovacs will be named president of the Hungarian Boxing Federation next week.